 Context Criteria HTTP Headers Qualified URL references occurring within certain types of HTTP response headers such as Location and Content-Location are rewritten.
 The Location header is used to redirect the browser to where the resource can be found.
 The Content-Location header is used to provide an alternate location where the resource can be found.

-JavaScript Within JavaScript, absolute references are always evaluated for rewriting.
+Context Criteria JavaScript Within JavaScript, absolute references are always evaluated for rewriting.
 Relative references (such as index.html) are not attempted.
-Absolute path (such as /docs/file.html) are evaluated if the page is read from a path-based multi-homing Web server and the reference follows an HTML tag.
+Absolute paths (such as / docs/file.html) are evaluated if the page is read from a path-based multi-homing Web server and the reference follows an HTML tag.
 For example, the string href='/docs/file.html' is rewritten if /docs is a multi-homing path that has been configured to be removed.

-Context Criteria HTML Tags URL references occurring within the following HTML tag attributes are evaluated for rewriting: action cite data href o:WebQuerySourceHref pluginspage usermapborderimage archive code dynscr longdesc onclick src background codebase filterLink lowsrc onmenuclick usemap References An absolute reference is a reference that has all the information needed to locate a resource, including the hostname, such as http://internal.web.site.com/index.html.
-The rewriter always attempts to rewrite absolute references.
-The rewriter attempts to rewrite an absolute path when it is the multi-homing path of a path-based multi-homing service.
-For example, /docs/file1.html is rewritten if /docs is a multi-homing path that has been configured to be removed.
+HTML Tags URL references occurring with rewriting: in the following HTML tag attributes are evaluated for action cite data href o:WebQuerySourceHref pluginspage usermapborderimage archive code dynscr longdesc onclick src background codebase filterLink lowsrc onmenuclick usemap References An absolute reference is a reference is a reference, including the hostnation index.html.
+The rewriter all me, such as http:// rvice.
+For example, /do en it is the multi-homing path of pcs/file1.html is rewritten ured to be removed.
 Relative references are not rewritten.
 Query Strings URL references contained within query strings can be configured for rewriting by enabling the Rewrite Inbound Query String Data option.
-Post Data URL references specified in Post Data can be configured for rewriting by enabling the Rewrite Inbound Post Data option.
+Post Data URL references specified in P the Rewrite Inbound Post Dat ured for rewriting by enabling